 Disk Group Privilege Escalation is a complex attack method that targets vulnerabilities or misconfigurations within the disk group management system of Linux environments.
 Specifically, attackers

-DirtyPipe CVE 2022-0847 is a privilege escalation vulnerability discovered by Max Kellerman present in Linux Kernel itself post versions 5.8 which allows overwriting data in
+Max Kellerman discovered the privilege escalation vulnerability DirtyPipe CVE 2022-0847, which is present in the Linux Kernel itself in post versions 5.8 and allows overwriting

 Print Spooler has been on researcher’s radar ever since Stuxnet worm used print spooler’s privilege escalation vulnerability to spread through the network in nuclear enrichment